wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 - event data: JSON object (TBD)

 #### inactive event
 The event is sent by the WHEP Resource when an active publication is no longer available.
-The WHEP Resource MUST not send an initial "inactive" event if there is no active publication when the resource is created.
+The WHEP Resource MUST NOT send an initial "inactive" event if there is no active publication when the resource is created.

 - event name: "active"
 - event data: JSON object (TBD)